Contacting Walt Disney World:

 For off-property stays, consider renting a house, which provides much more room; most home-rental companies also comply with ADA requirements.

-Disney’s full descriptions of its support facilities are posted under the “Services” section at disneyworld.disney.go.com/guest-services.
+Disney’s full descriptions of its support facilities are posted under the “Services” sections at disneyworld.disney.go.com/guest-services.
 Up to 30 days before a scheduled park visit, guests can schedule a video call to register for Disney’s Disability Access Service (DAS) for pre-arrival planning.
-Once they are registered, guests can use the My Disney Experience app to arrange DAS entry to attractions (which will appear on your schedule in Genie).
+Once registered, guests can use the My Disney Experience app to arrange DAS entry to attractions (which will appear on your schedule in Genie).
 Parties will be given a reservation time that accounts for the current wait time (you can come back later as long as the time has passed, but you can’t get another reservation until you’ve used the first one).
 Or part of your group might be asked to pass through the standard line while you wait in a special area and reunite with them before riding.

 There will usually be a place for you to wait for the special wheelchair-ready ride vehicle to arrive.
 You might have to transfer to a manual wheelchair; the park maps indicate which rides will require that.
 If you have not registered for DAS before arrival, head to Guest Relations to obtain a card that designates you as requiring consideration.
 No doctor’s letter is required.
 Oxygen tanks may not be permitted on rides.
 A very few, pre-ADA attractions, such as Tom Sawyer Island and the Swiss Family Treehouse, require you to be ambulatory.
 Those are marked, too.